Dorothy F. Leet, 1894 – 1994

 Dorothy F. Leet with colleagues at the IFUW's Asian and Pacific Regional Meeting, January 1955.
 Retrieved from Rachlin, p.
 9

-Through her travels and activities with the IFUW, American women's colleges and clubs, and French associations, she cultivated quite a global network of politicians, academics, and socialites.
-She invited all sorts of people to Reid Hall, often as residents or guest speakers, but also to attend receptions, luncheons, teas, and dinners.
-Students, residents, and friends were also invited to participate in the myriad activities she organized on- or off-site:
+Through her extensive travels and involvement with the IFUW, American women's colleges and clubs, and various French associations, Leet cultivated a vast global network of politicians, academics, and socialites.
+She frequently invited a wide range of individuals to Reid Hall, not only as residents and guest speakers but also as attendees for receptions, luncheons, teas, and dinners.
+She ensured that students, residents, and friends had ample opportunities to engage, regularly inviting them to participate in the diverse activities she organized both at Reid Hall and around Paris:

 In a quiet way the Director finds out the special interest of a guest, who somehow meets just the right person in Paris to open all doors leading to her hobby.
 Among the mazes of French officialdom, the one person who holds the key to certain manuscripts appears for tea or dinner at Reid Hall.
 A charming invitation often follows, and the student is shortly launched upon the richness of French intellectual life.
 This sometimes happens to students who live alone in hotels or families in Paris, but is usually a long and slow business.
 Here Dorothy Leet makes these invaluable contacts one of her primary occupations (Howard 12).

-Leet was decorated by the French government a remarkable five times for her work in international relations and education.
-She also received many honors from American institutions, including the honorary degree of Doctor of Letters from Rutgers University and Smith College (June, 1954).
+Leet was honored by the French government with an impressive five decorations for her contributions to international relations and education.
+In addition to these accolades, she received numerous honors from American institutions, including honorary Doctor of Letters degrees from Rutgers University and Smith College in June 1954.

 Dorothy F. Leet with David K. E. Bruce, Ambassador of the U.S. to France, during the ceremony honoring her as Officer of the Légion d'Honneur.
 Photograph retrieved from New York Herald Tribune, Paris, July 31, 1950, n.p.
 RH archives, scrapbook.

-She retired in 1964 when Helen Rogers Reid gifted 4 rue de Chevreuse to Columbia University.
-After a short trip to Portugal, she and Miss Porter undertook a voyage around the world.
-When they returned to Paris following their travels, the AFDU bid them farewell at a ceremony on February 26, 1965, including a dinner at UNESCO’s restaurant.
-More than 60 members of the association gathered to listen to a speech by the AFFDU’s president, Mlle Marie Lainé, addressed to both Leet and Porter, which emphasized Leet’s accomplishments and thanked her for ensuring that the Association could keep its headquarters at Reid Hall.
-The 1965 bulletin of the Association, Femmes diplômées, was entirely devoted to Reid Hall and Dorothy Leet (n°53, 1965).
+Leet retired in 1964, coinciding with Helen Rogers Reid’s gift of 4 rue de Chevreuse to Columbia University.
+Shortly afterward, she and Miss Porter embarked on a world tour, beginning with a brief stay in Portugal.
+When they returned to Paris, the AFDU honored them with a farewell ceremony on February 26, 1965, including a dinner at UNESCO’s restaurant.
+Over 60 association members gathered to hear AFFDU President Mlle Marie Lainé’s tribute to Leet and Porter, celebrating Leet’s achievements and expressing gratitude for securing the Association’s headquarters at Reid Hall.
+The 1965 issue of the Association's bulletin, Femmes diplômées (n°53), was dedicated entirely to Reid Hall and Dorothy Leet.

-Leet and Porter left for New York in December 1965.
+In December 1965, Leet and Porter departed for New York.

 Leet honoring Nadia Boulanger on the occasion of her 90th birthday celebration at Reid Hall, 1978.
 Photograph retrieved from the RH archives.

-Even though she was retired, Leet retained a seat on the Reid Hall Board of Directors and on the Sterling Currier Fund advisory group, as President Emerita, until her death at nearly 100 years of age.
-She returned to Paris and Reid Hall on a number of occasions and attended the 1978 celebration of Nadia Boulanger's 90th anniversary.
+Even after retiring, Leet remained involved with Reid Hall, serving as President Emerita on its Board of Directors and on the advisory group for the Sterling Currier Fund until her death at nearly 100 years of age.
+She returned to Paris and Reid Hall on multiple occasions, notably attending the celebration of Nadia Boulanger's 90th birthday in 1978.

-Leet died on March 3, 1994 at Meadow Lakes Nursing Home in Hightstown, New Jersey.
-Since she had no surviving family members (Porter had passed away at home in Hightstown in 1980), she established a detailed plan in the event of her death.
-She wished for no funeral service, and asked to be cremated with the urn buried in the family plot at Woodlawn Cemetery.
+Leet passed away on March 3, 1994, at Meadow Lakes Nursing Home in Hightstown, New Jersey.
+With no surviving family (Porter had passed away in Hightstown in 1980), Leet had meticulously planned for this eventuality.
+She requested no funeral service, asking instead for cremation and for her urn to be interred in the family plot at Woodlawn Cemetery.

-Additionally, she left Reid Hall, Inc. instructions to establish a fund (the Dorothy F. Leet Fund) to support programs in Paris that fostered Franco-American understanding.
+She also left instructions for Reid Hall, Inc. to create the Dorothy F. Leet Fund, dedicated to supporting programs in Paris that promote Franco-American understanding.

 Sources